Installing Galera Manager

 Closing Messages

 After you finish answering all of the questions presented to you by the Installer, it will install and configure the software needed and start Galera Manager.
 You’ll see messages regarding this pass by on the screen.
-At the end, if it’s successful, you’ll see a message like this:
+At the end, if it is successful, you will see a message like this:

 INFO[0223] Galera Manager installation finished.
 Enter http://10.0.3.73 in a web browser to access.
 Please note, you chose to use an unencrypted http protocol, such connections are prone to several types of security issues.
 Always use only trusted networks when connecting to the service.